chromagic-development/Machina/README.md

 **GetSemantic**
 Get results_p from semantic search of vector database
 Argument 1: Initialization text, update text, or search text
-Argument 2: Initialize or Update
+Argument 2: Initialize or Update (leave blank for search)

 **GetWeather**
 Get forecast_p for City, State using NWS